JanLenaerts/Kirby-Sitemap/README.md

 Kirby-Sitemap
 =============

-with this template file you can easily include and exclude pages from your sitemap.
+With this template file you can easily include and exclude pages from your sitemap.

 ###Step 1: Upload the template